 This article also fixes the error “Install-packageprovider no match was found for the specified search criteria for the provider ‘nuget’”

-Now once you will follow the steps mentioned in the above article, you should be able to install the MSOnline module using the below cmdlet
+Now, once you follow the steps mentioned in the above article, you should be able to install the MSOnline module using the below cmdlet

 PS C:\windows\system32> Install-Module -Name MSOnline